ARM-software/avh-api/python/api/docs/ArmApi.md

 # Examples for each auth method are provided below, use the example that
 # satisfies your auth use case.

-# Configure Bearer authorization (JWT): BearerAuth
+# Configure Bearer authorization (ApiToken or JWT): BearerAuth
 configuration = avh_api.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )